 Preparing an app package for publication on the app stores or via your MDM system means that in order to publish your branded app you will need to apply your own digital signature to the packages so that you ensure authenticity and your right to publish it.
 Docebo provides all the necessary documentation and support, but you need a member of your company’s IT department to complete the process.
 The skills of a mobile developer are not required, but some familiarity with the system terminal and with digital certificates is at least required.

 Publishing the Branded App

-If you want to publish your branded app on the Apple or Google app stores, you must have a valid developer account on the relevant platforms (iOS or Android).
+If you want to publish your branded app on the Apple or Google app stores, you must have a valid developer account on the relevant platforms: iOS (opens in a new tab) or Android (opens in a new tab).
 Please note that you may need to pay additional fees to Apple or Google for this service.